janpolowinski/dswarm-temporary-docu/Alpha-Release-Help.md

 * [[Export Data in RDF]]
 * [[Give Feedback to the Developers]]

-You can also download the alpha release help as [[PDF file in german language|Alpha-Release-Hilfe-DE.pdf]].
+You can also download the alpha release help as [[PDF file in German language|Alpha-Release-Hilfe-DE.pdf]].